NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 This is the preferred model, unless the lens has a wide field of view, when the Fisheye model should be used (described further below).

+An example of how these values are specified in a camera file is in :numref:`tsai_dist_example`.

 Adjustable Tsai
 ^^^^^^^^^^^^^^^^

 A variant of the Tsai model where any number of *K* terms and a skew term (alpha) can be used.
 Can apply the AgiSoft Lens calibration parameters.
+An example of how these values are specified in a camera file is in :numref:`adjustable_tsai_dist_example`.

 .. _brown_conrady: